kgcreative/middleman-broker/README.md

 - Fastclick.js

 #### Important:
 - Replace the contents of `/source/assets/` with `/vendor/bower/assets_init/source`.
+- Install the bourbon, bitters, and neat dependencies on to '/source/assets/scss'
+'''
+$ bourbon install
+$ bitters install
+$ neat install
+'''

 Uncomment the following lines in "/source/assets/bitters/_bitters.scss":